fikriandrrhm19/poketrove/README.md

 npm run dev
 ```

-Open http://localhost:5173 in your browser to see the app.
+Open http://localhost:5173 in your browser to see the app and explore locally.

 ### Build for Production
 ```